Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

    *  - Creation and management of baker accounts
       - Creation and management of baker accounts.
 Rewards are visible in the wallet.
       - No creation and management of baker accounts.
-   *  - Running a node is a requirement
+   *  - A node is required
-      - Running a node is not needed unless baking
+      - A node is not needed unless baking
-      - Running a node is not needed
+      - A node is not needed

 Next steps
 ==========